vcuse/elefante/Cobot Connection Client and Server/README.md

 ## `connection_server.py`

-The connection server is a TCP server that interprets the TCP messages sent to it based on the command structure detailed above.
+The connection server is a TCP or UDP server that interprets the TCP messages sent to it based on the command structure detailed above.

 #### Execution Steps:
-1. A command is recieved via TCP packets.
+1. A command is recieved via TCP/UDP packets.
 2. The command is decoded into a corresponding function in the `pymycobot` module and its associated parameters.
 3. The function is then executed on the connected cobot.